cambridgehackers/atomicc/LANGUAGE.md

 ### guard clauses on methods

 ### __connect

-the __connect statement should be between declarations like:
+The __connect statement should be used to connect exported interface declarations with imported interface references between objects within a module declaration.

+Example:
 >        __interface ExampleRequest {
 >            void say(__int(32) v);
 >        };